Gideon v. Wainwright: Implications

 About 2,000 people were freed in Florida alone as a result of the Gideon decision.
 The decision did not directly result in Gideon being freed; instead, he received a new trial with the appointment of defense counsel at the government's expense.

 Gideon chose W. Fred Turner to be his lawyer in his second trial.
 The retrial took place on August 5, 1963, five months after the Supreme Court ruling.
 During the trial, Turner picked apart the testimony of eyewitness Henry Cook.
 In his opening and closing statements, Turner suggested that Cook likely had been a lookout for a group of young men who broke into the poolroom to steal beer and then grabbed the coins while they were there.
 Turner also obtained a statement from a cab driver who had taken Gideon from Bay Harbor to a bar in Panama City, stating that Gideon was carrying neither wine, beer, nor Coca-Cola when he picked him up, even though Cook testified that he had watched Gideon walk from the pool hall to a payphone and then wait for a cab.
 This testimony completely discredited Cook.

 The jury acquitted Gideon after one hour of deliberation.
 After his acquittal, Gideon resumed his previous life and married sometime later.
 He died of cancer in Fort Lauderdale on January 18, 1972, at age 61.
 Gideon's family in Missouri accepted his body and laid him to rest in an unmarked grave.
 A granite headstone was added later.
 It was inscribed with a quote from a letter Gideon wrote to Abe Fortas, the attorney appointed to represent him in the Supreme Court: "Each era finds an improvement in law for the benefit of mankind."

 Impact on courts

 The former "incorrect trial" rule, where the government was given a fair amount of latitude in criminal proceedings as long as there were no "shocking departures from fair procedure", was discarded in favor of a firm set of "procedural guarantees" based on the Constitution.
-The court reversed Betts and adopted rules that did not require a case-by-case analysis, but instead established the requirement of appointed counsel as a matter of right, without a defendant's having to show "special circumstances" that justified the appointment of counsel.
+The court reversed Betts and adopted rules that did not require a case-by-case application, but instead established the requirement of appointed counsel as a matter of right, without a defendant's having to show "special circumstances" that justified the appointment of counsel.
 In this way, the case helped to refine stare decisis: when a prior appellate court decision should be upheld and what standard should be applied to test a new case against case precedent to achieve acceptable practice and due process of law.